 In Hashtag Burgers Pty Ltd v In-N-Out Burgers, Inc, FCA 235 the Full Federal Court of Australia considered appeals against the In-N-Out Burgers, Inc v Hashtag Burgers Pty Ltd FCA 193 decision, which involved proceedings by In-N-Out Burgers, Inc (“INO”) against the use of DOWN-N-OUT by Hashtag Burgers Pty Ltd (“Hashtag”), in relation to (inter alia) hamburgers and restaurant services.
-A summary of the primary judge’s decision was previously reported by our firm – CLICK HERE.

 In the primary decision, Katzman J held that use of Down-N–Out infringed a registration for In-N-Out and that the Hashtag directors, Benjamin Kagan and Andrew Saliba, were jointly and severally liable for trade mark infringement, passing off and misleading and deceptive conduct in breach of s18 of the Australian Consumer Law (“ACL”) for conduct prior to 23 June 2017, being the date on which Hashtag was incorporated.

 Hashtag appealed this decision by challenging the finding of deceptive similarity.
 Further, Hashtag challenged Katzman’s conclusion that Kagan and Saliba adopted the marks for the deliberate purpose of appropriating INO’s marks, branding or reputation.
 Hashtag also challenged the primary judge’s findings concerning misleading or deceptive conduct and passing off.

 INO filed a cross-appeal regarding the liability of Kagan and Saliba after the date on which Hashtag was incorporated.

 In support of this appeal, Hashtag alleged the following errors were made by the primary judge when assessing deceptive similarity: